SvenTiigi/STLocationRequest/README.md

 }
 ```

-Or just simply pass a function 👌
+or just pass a function 👌

 ```swift
 locationRequestController.onEvent = onLocationRequestControllerEvent